-The command inline power non-pd-detection enable can be used for the detection for non-powered endpoints or devices (non-PD).
+The inline power non-pd-detection enable command can be used for the detection for non-powered endpoints or non-powered devices (non-PDs).
 By default, non-PD detection is enabled and new devices that connect to the Power over Ethernet (PoE) ports are detected.
-When this feature is re-enabled after having been disabled, only new devices that connect to the PoE ports are detected.
-To ensure that all existing non-PDs are detected, you must save the configuration and reload the device or follow the below order of configuration:
+When non-PD detection is re-enabled after having been disabled, only new devices that connect to the PoE ports are detected.
+To ensure that all existing non-PDs are detected, you must save the configuration and reload the device or use the following order of configuration:

 - 1. Configure the LAG for multiport PDs.

-- 2. Enable non-PD detection mode.
+- Enable non-PD detection mode.

-- 3. Configure inline power on interfaces.
+- Configure inline power on interfaces.

-When the no form of the command is used to disable non-PD detection, the existing non-PD state declarations on the ports are not cleared.
-The state declarations on the ports clear when they are disconnected from the non-PDs or when you save the configuration and reload the device.
-Either reload after disabling the mode or disable and then enable inline power on ports that are in a non-PD state.
+When the no inline power non-pd-detection enable command is used to disable non-PD detection, the existing non-PD state declarations on the ports are not cleared.
+The state declarations on the ports clear when the ports are disconnected from the non-PDs or when you save the configuration and reload the device.
+You must either reload after disabling the mode or disable and then enable inline power on ports that are in a non-PD state.
 When a port has detected a non-PD, it generates the following syslog message: